 Athens

-Athens isn’t just the birthplace of democracy and philosophy; it’s also becoming a top investment hotspot for real estate.
-The Greek capital has been experiencing a steady property price increase, driven by a combination of local demand, increased tourism, and a growing number of foreign investors, making it the best place to buy property in Greece.
+Athens isn’t just the birthplace of democracy and philosophy.
+It’s quietly becoming one of Europe’s top real estate investment hotspots.
+The Greek capital has been on a steady upward price trajectory, fueled by a combination of local demand, surging tourism, and a growing wave of foreign capital flowing in, making it arguably the single best place to buy property in Greece right now.

 LocationPrice per sqm (€)